-- 7. Each package of ballot papers shall be packed and sealed in an envelope of appropriate size.
-The number of the electoral precinc and the type and quantity of ballot papers contained therein shall be specified on each package. - 8.
-After the procedure referred to in paragraph 7 of this article, the number of votes cast for each electoral subject shall be counted and ballot papers shall be packed according to the procedure referred to in paragraph 9 of this article.
+7. Each package of ballot papers shall be packed and sealed in an envelope of appropriate size.
+The number of the electoral precinct and the type and quantity of ballot papers contained therein shall be specified on each package.

+8. After the procedure referred to in paragraph 7 of this article, the number of votes cast for each electoral subject shall be counted and ballot papers shall be packed according to the procedure referred to in paragraph 9 of this article.
 The bundle of ballot papers belonging to each electoral subject shall separately be wrapped and sealed.
-The number of votes obtained by each electoral subject shall immediately be recorded by the PEC secretary in the demonstration protocol and the log-book. - 9.
-Every 10 ballot papers shall be bound with metal clips and each package, either complete or incomplete, shall specify on the top of the package the quantity of ballot papers in the package.
-The packages shall be bound in a single bundle.
-The bundles shall specify on the top of the bundle the name and the number of an electoral precinct, the information about an electoral subject(s) (name, first and last names), the number of votes received by an electoral subject(s), and the number of ballot papers in the bundle.
+The number of votes obtained by each electoral subject shall immediately be recorded by the PEC secretary in the demonstration protocol and the logbook.

+9. Every 10 ballot papers shall be tied with a metal fastener and the quantity of the tied ballot papers shall be written on the top of each package, whether complete or incomplete.
+The packages, in its turn, shall be tied in a single bundle.
+A bundle of the ballot paper packages shall specify on the top the name and the number of an electoral precinct, the information about an electoral subject (electoral subjects) (the name; first and last names), the number of votes it (they) has (have) received, and the number of ballot papers put in the bundle.
+The liability for non-fulfilment of this requirement shall be imposed on a PEC Chairperson.